Sicilian Chicken Tortellini Soup is easy to prepare, ready in under 45 minutes, and made with wholesome ingredients.

 What to serve with Sicilian Chicken Tortellini Soup?

-Make this Tortellini Soup all year long, whether chilly or not, this is a dinner that fits all seasons.
+Make this Tortellini Soup all year long; whether chilly or not, this dinner fits all seasons.

-Focaccia Breadsticks are the perfect addition to this meal, and they’re easy to make.
+Focaccia Breadsticks are the perfect addition to this meal and are easy to make.

 Tortellini Soup